By Rev. Dr. Ed Hird

 My prayer for those reading this article is that we like Chesterton and Francis will notice the dandelions and sunsets with new gratitude.

 The Rev. Dr. Ed Hird, Rector

--an article for the October 2014 Deep Cove Crier
+-an article for the Sept 2016 Deep Cove Crier and the Light Magazine

 Restoring Health is also available online on Barnes and Noble in both paperback and Nook/ebook form.
 Nook gives a sample of the book to read online.